 - our Positive Planning response to Covid-19 document.

-Please bear with us.
-We are mindful of the personal pressures that a third lockdown places on us all.
-Please be considerate when communicating with our staff.
+Please bear with us and be considerate when communicating with our staff.

-We are following Government advice and our officers are mostly working from home.
+The Council prefers officers to work from home unless they need to come into an office.
+This preference will continue until the end of September.
 All officers are contactable from home via email.
 If you wish to speak to an officer, you can:

 - call an officer’s mobile phone or